Skip to main content

 Notifications

-The TMM allows you to send notifications on different channels to patients and physicians when certain events occur during the lifetime of a monitoring or therapy plan.
+The TMM allows you to send notifications on various channels to patients and physicians when certain events occur during the lifetime of a monitoring or therapy plan.

-For example, when a patient submits an observation and its value exceeds one or more monitoring thresholds, the TMM can send a notification to the physician.
+For example, when a patient submits a detection and its value exceeds one or more monitoring thresholds, the TMM can send a notification to the physician.

 More details about the configuration of the notification service are available in the Configuration section.